-Our analysis on the effects of acquisitions is based on the firm-level data of the Kigyo Katsudo Kihon Chosa (Basic Survey of Japanese Business Structure and Activities) compiled by the Ministry of Economy, Trade, and Industry (METI).9 Our data cover the period from 1994 to
+Our analysis on the effects of acquisitions is based on the firm-level data of the Kigyo Katsudo Kihon Chosa (Basic Survey of Japanese Business Structure and Activities) compiled by the Ministry of Economy, Trade, and Industry (METI).
+Our data cover the period from 1994 to

-8 Our matching procedure is implemented in Stata 9 using a modified version of the procedure provided by Leuven and Sianesi (2001).
-As we match firms separately for each year and industry (13 manufacturing industries and 9 non-manufacturing industries), we had to modify the
+&lt;sup>8 Our matching procedure is implemented in Stata 9 using a modified version of the procedure provided by Leuven and Sianesi (2001).
+As we match firms separately for each year and industry (13 manufacturing industries and 9 non-manufacturing industries), we had to modify the program.

-The survey covers all firms with at least 50 employees or 30 million yen of paid-in capital in the Japanese manufacturing, mining, commerce, and several other service sectors.
+&lt;sup>9 The survey covers all firms with at least 50 employees or 30 million yen of paid-in capital in the Japanese manufacturing, mining, commerce, and several other service sectors.

-2002.10 We define out-in M&As as cases where a firm that did not have a parent firm abroad with majority ownership at time t-1 comes to have a foreign parent firm with majority ownership at time t.
-Similarly, we define in-in M&As as cases where a firm that did not have a parent firm with majority ownership at time t-1 comes to have a domestic parent firm with majority ownership at time t-1 comes to have a domestic parent firm to another domestic parent firm, such cases are not counted as in-in M&As in our above definition.
+2002.
+We define out-in M&As as cases where a firm that did not have a parent firm abroad with majority ownership at time t-1 comes to have a foreign parent firm with majority ownership at time t.
+Similarly, we define in-in M&As as cases where a firm that did not have a parent firm with majority ownership at time t-1 comes to have a domestic parent firm with majority ownership at time t.
+Therefore, if a firm is sold from a domestic parent firm to another domestic parent firm, such cases are not counted as in-in M&As in our above definition.